Postgres: executor bottlenecks

 July 08, 2025

-OLTP workloads and executor path
+OLTP workloads and executor overhead

-OLAP is where executor path overheads pile up
+OLAP is where overheads pile up

-Even with parallel or distributed plans, each worker still runs its slice of the executor in a single-threaded loop.
-CPU time remains the dominant cost on each core, and the executor’s tight loops determine how efficiently that time is used.
+In OLAP workloads, the same inefficiencies multiply quickly.
+Queries that scan millions of tuples, join wide rows, and apply many filters or aggregates can turn a few dozen nanoseconds of overhead per tuple into hundreds of milliseconds of total query time.
+Even with parallel or distributed plans, each worker runs its slice of the executor in a single-threaded loop, so CPU time per core is what matters, and the executor’s tight loops determine how efficiently that time is used.

 What gets in the way